GIfatahTH/states_rebuilder/states_rebuilder_package/README.md

 ```
 See in the example folder to see a working case for states_rebuilder with immutable state.

+For more details on the immutable state management [see here](changelog/v-1.15.0.md)

 # New ReactiveModel

-To limit the widget rebuild for immutable state or mutable store, states_rebuilder offers the concept of new ReactiveModel.
+To limit the widget rebuild for immutable state or mutable store, `states_rebuilder` offers the concept of new `ReactiveModel`.

 With `states_rebuilder`, you can create, at any time, a new reactive instance, which is the same raw cashed singleton but decorated with a new reactive environment.